 My thoughts- This was an interesting and well written book.
 I thought it was neat Myhre had written this series for her children.
 It must have been very special for them to receive a book like this.

 A Bird, a Girl, and a Rescue was filled with action and adventure.
 This will be a perfect book for any child who likes learning about new cultures, action, adventure and yet, lives similar to their’s.

 I enjoyed reading the glossary.
 (I wish it had been in the front, for easier access.)
 I also enjoy the acknowledgements, because I learned more about her children, the original audience, and the rebel killing in 1998 at Kichwamba Technical College.

 I highly recommend this book for all juvenile readers.
 It would make an excellent present.
 Half of the royalties from the sales of this book help enable children receive an education.

 As a parent though, I would recommend reading it first to make sure it is something you want your children to read.

-Disclosure of Material Connection- I received The Christmas Star, by Ace Collins, for free from Abingdon Press.
+Disclosure of Material Connection- I received A Bird, a Girl, and a Resuce, by J. A. Myhre, for free through Cross Focused Reviews.
 I was not required to write a positive review.
 The opinions I have expressed are my own.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255.
 All links were current when posted.